openthread/openthread/examples/platforms/jn5189/README.md

 12. Click Debug.
 13. A pop-up window entitled "Errors in Workspace" will appear.
 Click Proceed.
 14. The board is now flashed.
-15. It is possible to encounter a flash driver error when flashing the board.
-This is fixed by copying the JN518x.cfx file in <path-to-openthread>/third_party/nxp/JN5189 to <path-to-MCUXpresso-IDE-folder>/ide/binaries/Flash and restarting MCUXpresso IDE.

 [cmsis-dap]: https://os.mbed.com/handbook/CMSIS-DAP